 As a summary here are some targeting ideas to ensure you’re spending your money where it counts:

-Video is definitely an underutilized technique in the real estate game!
+Video marketing is definitely an underutilized technique in the real estate game!
 While some have begun to catch on, many still view video as an intimidating and challenging medium.

 However, it doesn’t need to be!
 And the return is worth the effort spent.
 According to an Australian Real Estate Group, listings with a video received 403% more inquiries than those without!